xaur/decred-news/guidelines.md

 As soon as individual sections are ready, they are submitted for review to people with relevant project and domain knowledge:

 * Development and People are posted in #dev with notifying people deeply engaged in each project (most commonly project leads)
-* Events is posted in #event\_planning
+* Events is posted in #events
 * Outreach, Events and Media are posted in #marketing

-Once all sections are finished the whole issue is posted for final review in #writers\_room.
+Once all sections are finished the whole issue is posted for final review in the #writers room.

 All feedback received is incorporated in the draft.